Skip to content Skip to footer

 Louisiana Tornado

-A tornado hit New Orleans Tuesday, March 22, causing damage, power outages, and injuries.
+A tornado hit New Orleans on Tuesday, March 22, causing damage, power outages, and injuries.
 The first truckload of family food boxes left Midwest Food Bank for the area on Thursday, March 24.

 For those wishing to help, monetary donations give Midwest Food Bank the ability to most efficiently and quickly supply help to those in crisis.
 You may give by texting @MFB to 52014 to donate or use the form above.
 On the form, select “Disaster Relief” for the designation.